DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

-|Lithology:||Felsic intrusive rocks more or less foliated and migmatitized|
+|Lithology:||Felsic intrusive rocks more or less foliated and migmatized|

 The Champion Complex is a package of polyphase intrusive rocks hosted by tonalitic gneiss.
 It consists of six units: 1) a tonalitic gneiss unit (Achp1); 2) a unit of pyroxene-hornblende tonalite and granodiorite (Achp2); 3) a quartz diorite unit (Achp3); 4) a granodiorite unit (Achp4); 5) a porphyritic granodiorite unit (Achp5); and 6) a package of granodiorite and granite containing migmatite and tonalitic or granodioritic gneiss enclaves (Achp6).

-Unit Achp1, outcropping northwest of Mezières Lake (sheet 33N06), is separated from the Lac des Montagnes Group by the Rivière Rupert Shear Zone (RRSZ).
-Tonalitic gneiss is medium-grained, light grey in altered surface and fresh exposure.
+Unit Achp1, outcropping NW of Mezières Lake (sheet 33N06), is separated from the Lac des Montagnes Group by the Rivière Rupert Shear Zone (RRSZ).
+Tonalitic gneiss is medium grained, light grey in altered surface and fresh exposure.
 It is heavily deformed, folded, locally banded, heterogeneous and low to highly magnetic.
 The gneissic texture is primarily marked by alternating millimetric to centimetric white and greyish ribbons.
-This banding is locally accentuated by centimetric intrusions of pink granite or granodiorite parallel to foliation planes and becomes even more pronounced near deformation zones.
+This banding is locally accentuated by centimetric intrusions of pink granite or granodiorite parallel to foliation planes.
+It is more pronounced near deformation zones.
 Fine to medium-grained tonalitic to dioritic ribbons are partially recrystallized.
 They contain 10 to 20% greenish hornblende and brownish to greenish-brown biotite in varying proportions.
 Biotite is chloritized and commonly contains zircon inclusions.
 Accessory minerals are allanite, sphene and apatite.
 South of the Mezières Lake area (sheet 32N06), the tonalitic gneiss that appears within the migmatites is highly magnetic and includes up to 10% magnetite.
-Chemically, tonalitic gneiss are metaluminous to locally peraluminous, type I, typically calcic and moderately enriched with potassium.
+Unit Achp1 includes up to 20% enclaves or decametric strips of foliated and locally gneissic magnetic diorite.
+From a geochemical perspective, tonalitic gneiss are metaluminous to locally peraluminous, type I, typically calcic and moderately enriched with potassium.